 During your initial visit, you’ll meet with the doctor to talk with you about your concerns and goals, discuss what options would be appropriate for your specific situation, and determine if you are a good candidate for the procedures you are considering.
 We’ll make sure you understand what to expect every step of the way.

 By the end of the visit, you’ll have all the information you need to be able to make an informed decision about your procedure.
-We’ll provide you with references and even refer you to other local surgeons if you’d like a second opinion.
-Our goal is to make sure that you make the choice that is right for you.

 Will insurance pay for cosmetic surgery?